Fadlo R. Khuri | President of the University |

 Decisions regarding failed clerkships or parts of clerkships are normally made at the end of the year, when the overall performance of the student is reviewed.
 Below are guidelines that describe potential courses of action, but the final decision is made by the Academic Committee based on an overall assessment of the student’s performance and fitness for promotion or graduation.
 The following guidelines apply to students who fail less than 50% of clerkship hours in a year.

-- If a student fails both the clinical performance and the final written examination of a clerkship, he/she will be required to repeat it in its entirety: the clinical components and a repeat final written examination.
+• If a student fails both the clinical performance and the final written examination of a clerkship, he/she will be required to repeat it in its entirety: the clinical components and the final written examination.

-- If a student fails only the clinical performance component, he/she will be asked to repeat the clinical components of the rotation (totally or partly as determined by the department concerned).
-If the student fails the clinical component a second time, he/she will be required to repeat it in its entirety: both the clinical components and a repeat final written examination.
+• If a student fails only the clinical performance component, he/she will be asked to repeat the clinical components of the rotation (totally or partly as determined by the department concerned).
+If the student fails the clinical component a second time, he/ she will be required to repeat it in its entirety: both the clinical components and the final written examination.

 Courses